Prabhakar-Naik/senior-java-developer/README.md

 SEO Boost: Search engines like Google favor HTTPS websites, which can improve search engine rankings.

 # 30. Rate Limiting and Throttling.
+APIs are essential for modern web applications, enabling different systems to communicate and exchange data.
+However, they can be vulnerable to abuse or overload, potentially leading to service disruptions.
+Rate limiting and throttling are two techniques used to manage API traffic, protect infrastructure, and ensure a smooth experience for all users.

 # 31. Apache Kafka for Distributed Streaming.
 # 32. Apache Zookeeper for Coordination.